-The WSRP specification does not specify which security techniques should be employed, but does encourage anyone using message-level security to use WS-Security standards.
-The specification makes mention of transport-level security, but only requires that "a Producer's WSDL declare ports for an HTTPS service entry point".
+The WSRP specification does not specify which security techniques should be employed, but encourages anyone using message-level security to use WS-Security standards.
+The specification makes mention of transport-level security, but only requires that "a Producer's WSDL declare ports for an HTTPS service entry point."
+This chapter discusses the security options supported by the Oracle WebCenter WSRP Producer for .NET.